fidelix-project/fidelix/bootstrap/tools/README.md

 ## Setup

 The source for the target system must be placed in the `ossrc` directory.
-If you are bootstrapping from Fidelix and wish to build the version you have installed, a simple `cp -r /usr/src ossrc` will do the trick.
 Note that this can also be a symlink to the source directory.
+By default, this is a symlink to the parent of the Fidelix source tree (../../).
+If you wish to bootstrap to a different version of Fidelix, place the source code for that version in the `ossrc` directory.

 Once you have done this, prepare the chroot environment by issuing the following Make command: